-Written by: Andrew Armstrong, MD, ScM, FACP, USA.
-Dr. Armstrong is Associate Professor of Medicine, Surgery, Pharmacology and Cancer Biology and Associate Director of the Duke Cancer Institute Genitourinary Clinical Research Program.
-He is a medical oncologist and internationally recognized expert in experimental therapeutics and biomarker development in genitourinary cancers, particularly in prostate cancer.
+Written by: Andrew Armstrong, MD, ScM, medical oncologsits and Associate Professor of Medicine, Surgery, Pharmacology and Cancer Biology at Duke University.
+Dr. Armstrong is also the Associate Director of the Duke Cancer Institute Genitourinary Clinical Research Program.
+He is internationally recognized expert in experimental therapeutics and biomarker development in genitourinary cancers, particularly in prostate cancer.

 Read the PCAN Full Text Article: Utilization of Biopsy-Based Genomic Classifier to Predict Distant Metastasis after Definitive Radiation and Short-Course ADT for Intermediate and High-Risk Prostate Cancer